BungeBeratung/xaadin/README.md

 - (2014) Sven Bunge

 ## License
-This project is released under the Apache License Version 2.0 (s. license.txt).
+This project is released under the [Apache License Version 2.0](LICENSE).